Skip to main content

 These dates provide information about the validity of the record.

-They should not be used to include data that makes up part of the record.
-They are reserved for data about the record.
+They should not be used to include data that makes up part of the record, we use meaningfully named fields for dates that make up part of the record.
+Then, these dates are reserved for data about the record.

 They are used to tell us: